Medivisu/Website/content/about-us.md

 Title: About us
 Date: 2015-08-09
 Category: Team
-Tags: team
+Tags: team, people

-The close team is composed of five students and a teacher of [Ècole Supérieur d'informatique of Brussels](http://heb.be/esi) (ESI), with many external collaborations.
+The close team is composed of five students and a teacher of [École Supérieur d'informatique of Brussels](http://www.heb.be/esi) (ESI), with many external collaborations.

 ##Close team